Dormant HVAC Systems Could Cause Hotels a Problem

 The hospitality industry has been hit by the pandemic perhaps as badly as any other, but with restrictions slowly being lifted, hotels beginning to re-open could find that their problems haven’t ended yet.
 Over the past 12 months hotels have faced scenarios where they could have been partly occupied, fully occupied very briefly and also completely closed and unoccupied.
 In terms of systems maintenance, this causes great headaches for facilities managers, but the biggest problems may be yet to come.

-HVAC industry experts have warned of a real danger that systems which haven’t been used at all over the last 12 months could lead to hotels experiencing system failures and poor indoor air quality.
+HVAC industry experts have warned of a real danger that systems which haven’t been used at all over the last 12 months could lead to hotels experiencing system failures and poor indoor air quality, irrespective of the type of HVAC system they have installed.
+And while the HVAC industry is changing, regular maintenance remains of crucial importance.

 The recommended procedure for operating and maintaining HVAC systems is to continue using them on the same set schedules during hotel closures, and regardless of occupancy, but on lower settings to aid efficiency.
 This will assist the long term health of the system and its components, as well as the health of the building itself.